Phoenix616/FakeEconomy/README.md

 # FakeEconomy

 Simple, in-memory Vault economy provider. **Not a real economy plugin!** Only useful for testing.
 Logs all transactions to console.
+Accounts start with 1,000,000 Moneyz because everyone wants to be a millionaire.

 With bank account support (prefixed with `bank:` in the account name)